 Nippon Paint has production facilities in other communities that adhere to very strict environmental standards, and we are glad to report that their record in this regard is spotless.
 Candidly, Nippon Paint understands that their success and profitability as a corporation depends on their ability to sustainably and responsibly manage the sourcing, production, and disposal of chemicals used in their facility.

-The City is proposing to use the tax increment generated by the Nippon Paint Company investment to subsidize additional infrastructure work on the site, particularly on the acreage fronting Roanoke Avenue.
+The City is proposing to use the tax increment generated by the Nippon Paint Automotive Americas, Inc, investment to subsidize additional infrastructure work on the site, particularly on the acreage fronting Roanoke Avenue.
 The goal of this infrastructure investment would be to bring additional parcels in the area onto the tax rolls and to stabilize the market in the neighborhood as to enhance the overall livability for residents in Avondale and East Chattanooga.
 Specific uses and designs for this portion will be informed by the recommendations of RPA’s Area 3 plan and decided in accordance with the neighborhood’s needs and wishes.